Integrated Pest Management: Healthy Gardens

 - applying dormant sprays on woody plants to control some fungal and insect problems

-- dust around the base of plants with diatomaceous earth (DE) to control slugs, snails, grubs and other insects
+- applying diatomaceous earth (DE) to control slugs, snails, grubs and other insects

-- apply Bacillus thuringiensis (Bt) to control certain larvae
+- applying Bacillus thuringiensis (Bt) to control certain larvae